Kim Kardashian's robbers found guilty in Paris but won't face prison time

-PARIS (AP) — A Paris court on Friday found the ringleader and seven other people guilty in the robbery of Kim Kardashian at her residence in the French capital in 2016.
-But none of them will face prison time.
+PARIS (AP) — A Paris court on Friday found the ringleader and seven other people guilty in the 2016 armed robbery of Kim Kardashian, but decided not to keep them behind bars beyond time already served for their roles in what the U.S. celebrity described as “the most terrifying experience of my life.”

+The chief judge, David De Pas, said that the defendants' ages — six are in their 60s and 70s — and their health issues weighed on the court’s decision to impose sentences that he said “aren’t very severe.”

+He said that the nine years between the robbery and the trial — long even by the standards of France's famously deliberate legal system — were also taken into account in not imposing harsher sentences.
 The court acquitted two of the 10 defendants.
-The sentences read out by the court president ranged from prison terms to fines.

-Aomar Aït Khedache, 69, the ringleader, got the stiffest sentence, eight years imprisonment but five of those are suspended.
-Three others who were accused on the most serious charges got seven years, five of them suspended.
+Aomar Aït Khedache, 69, the ringleader, got the stiffest sentence, eight years imprisonment but five of those were suspended.
+Three others got seven years, five of them suspended.
+Three more got prison sentences ranging from five to three years, mostly or completely suspended, and an eighth person was found guilty on a weapons charge and fined.

-With time already served in pretrial detention, none of those found guilty will go to prison.
+With time already served in pretrial detention, none of those found guilty will go to prison and all walked out free.
 The trial was heard by a three-judge panel and six jurors.

-The chief judge, David De Pas, said the ages of the defendants — the oldest is 79 and some others are in their 60s and 70s — weighed on the court’s decision not to impose harsher sentences that would have sent them to jail.
-He said the nine years between the robbery and the trial was also taken into account in the sentencing.

-Still, he said that Kardashian had been traumatized by the robbery in her hotel.
+Still, the chief judge said that Kardashian had been traumatized by the Oct.
+2, 2016, jewel heist in her hotel during Fashion Week.

+A separate statement from her legal team said that “Kim appreciates the court’s decision."

+“It has been a long journey from that terrible night,” it said.
+“She looks forward to putting this tragic episode behind her.”

-Khedache arrived at court walking with a stick, his face hidden from cameras.
-His DNA, found on the bands used to bind Kardashian, was a key breakthrough that helped crack open the case.
+Khedache's walking stick clicked on the courthouse's marble floors as he walked out free.
+His DNA, found on the bands used to bind Kardashian, was a breakthrough that helped crack open the case.

 Paris was once a sanctuary for Kardashian

-Kardashian’s testimony earlier this month was the emotional high point.
-In a packed courtroom, she recounted how she was thrown onto a bed, zip-tied, and had a gun pressed to her on the night of the robbery.
+Kardashian’s testimony earlier this month was the trial's emotional high point.
+In a packed courtroom, she recounted how she was thrown onto a bed and had a gun pressed to her.

 “I absolutely did think I was going to die,” she said.
-“I have babies.
+She said she pleaded: "I have babies.
 I have to make it home.
 They can take everything.
 I just have to make it home.”

 She was dragged into a marble bathroom and told to stay silent.
 When the robbers fled, she freed herself by scraping the tape on her wrists off against the sink, then hid with her friend, shaking and barefoot.